AleoNet/welcome/documentation/concepts/network/provers.md

 ## Future Plans
 ### ARC-43: Extending the Puzzle to a Full SNARK

 ARC-43 proposes extending the current synthesis-focused puzzle to a full Succinct Non-interactive Argument of Knowledge (SNARK).
 This extension aims to address current bottlenecks and leverage recent hardware advancements.
+The full proposal can be found [here](https://github.com/ProvableHQ/ARCs/discussions/77).

 **Key Changes:**
 - **Increased Instruction Count**: Expand the puzzle by orders of magnitude beyond current consensus verification limits